 2020-06-22.jpg

 Ebony Noelle Golden is a city-born, southern, Black woman.
-She is a proud descendant of self-emancipated sharecroppers who migrated from rural East Texas and Louisiana to Ft.
-Worth, Dallas, Houston, and Los Angeles for economic and educational opportunities.
-She is a theatrical ceremonialist, culture worker, public scholar, and entrepreneur who wields ecowomanist and Black feminist practices-- often invoking messy, magical, and medicinal methods to support movements for cultural wellness and social justice.
-Her approach to art-making, strategic design, teaching and organizing is steeped in the Black women’s activism, experimental performance, and the socio-spiritual power that resides in the communities with which she organizes.
+She is a proud descendant of self-emancipated sharecroppers who migrated from rural East Texas and Louisiana to Fort Worth, Dallas, Houston, and Los Angeles for economic and educational opportunities.
+Golden is a theatrical ceremonialist, culture worker, public scholar, and entrepreneur who wields ecowomanist and Black feminist practices—often invoking messy, magical, and medicinal methods to support movements for cultural wellness and social justice.
+Her approach to art-making, strategic design, teaching, and organizing is steeped in Black women’s activism, experimental performance, and the socio-spiritual power that resides in the communities with which she organizes.
 Golden’s work embodies the power of art and collaboration as drivers of the movement for liberation.

 Since 2009, Ebony has worked with more than 100 justice-oriented organizations through her consulting practice Betty's Daughter Arts Collaborative.
 In 2020, she established Jupiter Performance Studio as a space to practice and perform Black diasporic, spiritual, and cultural traditions.
 Golden’s performance art oeuvre venerates the everyday rituals of southern Black folks as witnessed in the site-specific ceremonies and visual poems she devises, choreographs and directs.